luleran2010/my_c2db_scaper/README.md

 # my_c2db_scaper
-A small repo to automatically scrape the C2DB database - an extensize material database of 2D materials and properties calculated via DFT.
+A small repo to automatically scrape the C2DB database - an extensize material database of 2D materials and properties calculated via DFT (https://cmrdb.fysik.dtu.dk/c2db/)
 Features:

-Will build a structure library of POSCARs and extract important material proeperty data.
-Structures are created from the raw JSON files.
-Several important materials properties are also extracted and saved with the structure data.
-All data entrees are then compressed for longterm storage.
+* Automatically downloads raw data JSONs and saves to disk.
+* Parses raw data JSONs to build a structure file (POSCAR).
+* Parse raw data JSONs for several important materials properties and saves it as a small JSON file.
+* All files are compressed for efficient storage.
+* Can build a lookup table of the C2DB database.

 ## Environment
 Environment Name: **c2db-scraper**.